 Approximately every two years, the City Council creates its vision for the City government as part of a Strategic Planning process.
 The City Council identifies goals and objectives, which are then integrated into a two-year budget document.
 This approach is helpful in allowing for a process that considers a longer time horizon than just a single year focus.
 The Budget document forecasts a two-year time horizon with mid cycle adjustments made when necessary, based upon actual performance.
-Fiscal Year 2021 was the second year in the biennial budget.
-A new biennial budget for fiscal years 2021-22 and 2022-23 was adopted by Council in June 2021.
+Fiscal Year 2022 was the first year in the biennial budget which was adopted by Council in June 2021 and extends through June 30, 2023.